isaqueromualdo/isiszac/README.md

 👋 Hi, I'm Isaque

-- 👨‍💻 I am a student of the 1st, Information System
+- 👨‍💻 I'm an information system student
 - 👨‍🎓📊 With technical high school in Administration

 and well, that's all lol